iamcool0090/auto-attendance/README.md

 2.Accept attendance using scan_att(url) [Note : the url must be a local image I have not yet integrated web cam stream with it]
   Example : scan_att('nobita.jpg')
-  It creates a file based on the day and time with the name [current date]_[current class].txt and adds the name of the       face it detected
+  It creates a file based on the day and time with the name [current date]_[current class].txt and adds the name of the       face if detected in the 'students.json' encoding collection

 3.The timetable can be updated according to one's needs